-The CM SAF GAC surface radiation data set from AVHRR satellite observations provides global coverage.
+The CM SAF CLARA surface radiation data set from AVHRR satellite observations provides global coverage.
 The instantaneous AVHRR observations are used to derive the spatio-temporal averaged data sets.
 The products are available as monthly averages on a regular latitude/longitude grid with a spatial resolution of $0.25^{\circ} \times 0.25^{\circ}$ degrees.
 For the surface solar irradiance (SIS: surface incoming solar radiation) also daily averages are available.
-The temporal coverage of the data sets ranges from 1 January 1989 to 31 December 2009.
+The temporal coverage of the data sets ranges from 1 January 1982 to 31 December 2015.
 The products covered by this document are:

-- •Surface Incoming Shortwave Radiation (CM-52, see ATBD [RD 2]) - •Surface Net Shortwave Radiation (CM-67, see ATBD [RD 2]) - •Surface Outgoing Longwave Radiation (CM-74, see ATBD [RD 2]) - •Surface Downward Longwave Radiation (CM-81, see ATBD [RD 2]) - •Surface Net Longwave Radiation [CM-88, see ATBD [RD 2]] - •Surface Radiation Budget (CM-95, see ATBD [RD 2]) - Cloud Radiative Effect SW (CM-100, see ATBD [RD 2]) - •Cloud Radiation Effect LW (CM-101, see ATBD [RD 2])
+- •Surface Incoming Shortwave Radiation (CM-11201, see ATBD [RD 2]) - Surface Outgoing Longwave Radiation (CM-11251, see ATBD [RD 2]) - •Surface Downward Longwave Radiation (CM-11261, see ATBD [RD 2])

-Table 1 presents a summary of the accuracy of the different products contained in the CM SAF GAC surface radiation data set.
+Table 1 presents a summary of the accuracy of the different products contained in the CM SAF CLARA surface radiation data set.
 For more information on the validation strategy and more detailed accuracy information, the reader is referred to the corresponding validation report [RD 1].

 All products have been developed and evaluated with respect to requirement goals defined in the PRD [AD 1].
 The finally achieved product accuracies are described in the validation report [RD 1].
 Of specific interest here are requirements as outlined by the Global Climate Observing System (GCOS) community and issued by the United Nations World Meteorological Organisation (WMO) in December 2011.
 All products in the GAC surface radiation dataset fulfil GCOS requirements regarding the horizontal resolution (100 km).
-The GCOS accuracy requirements are partly fulfilled for the surface radiation products (detailed results to be described further below); the requirements on stability have yet to be assessed.
+The GCOS accuracy requirements are fulfilled for the surface radiation products (detailed results to be described further below).

-Table 1: Summary of the accuracy of the CM SAF GAC surface radiation data sets.
+Table 1: Summary of the accuracy of the CM SAF CLARA surface radiation data sets.

 Data Set Threshold / Target / Optimal Accuracies in W/m 2 Dataset Accuracy in W/m 2

-SIS 15 / 10 / 8 10
+SIS 15 / 10 / 8 9

-30 / 25 / 20 (daily averages) 20
+30 / 25 / 20 (daily averages) 18

-SNS 20 / 15 / 12 15

 SOL 15 / 10 / 8 14

 SDL 15 / 10 / 8 8

-SNL 20 / 15 / 12 22

-SRB 25 / 20 / 15 42

-CFS 15 / 10 / 8 15

-CFL 15 / 10 / 8 5